swachter/scala-ts/readme.md

 | `js.Symbol` | `symbol` |
 | `js.BigInt` | `bigint` |

-Scala types that are referenced in exported definitions (i.e. vals, vars, or methods) but are not exported themselves are called _opaque_ types.
+Scala types that are referenced in exported definitions (i.e. classes, objects, vals, vars, or methods) but are not exported themselves are called _opaque_ types.
 Three kinds of opaque types are distinguished:

 1. Types that reference global types (i.e. types that are annotated with `@JSGlobal`)
 1. Types that reference imported types (i.e. types that are annotated with `@JSImport`)